-The Clean Fuels Program
+The Clean Fuels Program at a glance

 Clean Fuel Standards

 The clean fuel standards are the annual average carbon intensity with which a regulated party must comply.
 There is a standard for gasoline and gasoline substitutes, one for diesel and diesel substitutes, and one for alternative jet fuel.
 The baseline year for the program is 2015 and the standard for that year represents 10 percent ethanol blended with gasoline and 5 percent biodiesel blended with diesel.
 The current rule requires a 10 percent reduction in average carbon intensity from 2015 levels by 2025.

 Clean Fuel Standards (gCO2e/MJ)

 |||2016||2017 ||2018 ||2019 ||2020||2021 ||2022||2023||2024 ||2025 and beyond |

 Governor Brown's Executive Order 20-04 directed DEQ and the Environmental Quality Commission to expand and extend the Clean Fuels Program beyond 10% and 2025 but those standards must be adopted through a formal rulemaking process that hasn't begun yet.

 DEQ has identified the carbon intensity, or level of carbon emissions, for each type of available fuel, with diesel and gasoline having the highest carbon intensity.
 Each year, DEQ sets the level of carbon intensity of transportation fuels used in Oregon.
 DEQ requires fuel providers to show that the volume and type of fuel they supply for use in Oregon meets the carbon intensity level, or standard, for that year.
 DEQ gradually lowers the amount of carbon intensity in fuel allowed each year to meet the annual reduction goal.